vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_reading_tweets_from_file.html.md

 As with writing, you DO NOT have to unserialize the data from the file to be stored in the tweets array.
 It happens automatically.

-While serializing objects seem to be a relatively simple set of operations, bear in mind that you need to follow certain guidelines to make the best use of it —
+While serializing objects seems to be a relatively simple set of operations, bear in mind that you need to follow certain guidelines to make the best use of it —

 * **Close open streams** Remember to close() all streams that you open for reading and writing.
 A better implementation is to use `finally()` block with try-catch to make sure you are closing files even in case of errors.